-Section 1.4 We must give you information about the plan, its network of providers, and your covered services for you.
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

+As a member of Bright Advantage Choice Plus (HMO-POS), you have the right to get several kinds of information from us.
+(As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)

-As a member of Bright Advantage Plus (HMO), you have the right to get several kinds of information from us.
-(As explained above in Section 1.1, you have the right to get information from us in a way that works